Emorque/TypeSwitch/README.md

 ## Want to Use TypeScript Locally?
 1. Have the neccessary flag enabled in your Chrome of choice
-2. Ensure your translation pairs are downloaded
+2. Ensure your translation pairs are downloaded to your browser
 3. Clone this repo to your local machine
 4. Run the html on the same Chrome browser you have the flag enabled in
+5. Viola!

+## Features to work on in the future:
+1. Create a backend to house user data and authentication.
+2. Create a complementary extension.
+3. Have a daily sentence!
+Kind of like how Wordle has a daily word people try to guess.
+4. Improve the UI/UX.

 ## License
 MIT